 My chapter

-In my contribution, I synthesise empirical data and post-modern theorisations in order to develop a critical perspective of how English Language Teaching (ELT) is practiced in Greece, and to make suggestions for moving beyond it.
+In my contribution, I develop a critical perspective of how English Language Teaching (ELT) practices in Greece.
+I do so by synthesising empirical data from my PhD, as well as post-modern thinking.
+I also make suggestions for moving beyond this way of teaching and learning.

-In the first part of the chapter, I discuss how language teaching can be conceptualised as a complex adaptive system.
-I briefly outline the background of Complex Systems Theory, and explain how it can serve as a useful lens for understanding phenomena in Foreign Language Education.
+In the first part of the chapter, I suggest that we might conceptualise language education as a complex adaptive system.
+I briefly outline the background of Complex Systems Theory, and then I go on to explain how this can serve as a useful lens for understanding phenomena in Foreign Language Education.
 To support this claim, I argue that Foreign Language Education displays three properties of complex adaptive systems, namely open-ness, non-linearity and emergence.

-The second section of the chapter draws on data from my doctoral research, a case study of a language school in Greece.
-I argue that language education is driven by the interplay of two intentionalities, credentialism and protectionism.
+The second section of the chapter draws on data from my doctoral research, which is a case study of a language school in Greece.
+I argue that therea re two forces driving language education there: credentialism and protectionism.
 Of these, credentialism is primarily associated with communicative language teaching, whereas protectionism valorises practices derived from local pedagogical traditions.
-The interplay of these intentionalities leads to the emergence of a distinctive transmissive mode of Foreign Language Education, which I exemplify with reference to grammar teaching.
+The interplay of these forces leads to the emergence of a distinctive transmissive mode of Foreign Language Education, which I exemplify with reference to grammar teaching.

 Additional information

-A printer-friendly version of this announcement can be downloaded here, and I would be most grateful if you might consider distributing it as appropriate.
+You can download a printer-friendly version of this announcement here, and I would be most grateful if you might consider distributing it as appropriate.

 Leave a Reply